awillig/dcp-vardis/dcp-vardis-project/dcpsimulation/README.md

 ## Setting up in the OMNeT++ IDE
 This should be as simple as pointing the IDE at the project directories.
-Currently it is not setup to compile and run examples through the IDE.
+Currently it is not set up to compile and run examples through the IDE.